 As women, it is our birthright to be able to carry a child.
 We’re born with all of the parts to create, nurture and give life, if we choose to.
-Yet, mostly through no fault of our own, some have been denied this right before even knowing it.
-In a world where IVF and other fertility treatments are on the rise, so many of us are fighting for that right.
+Yet, mostly through no fault of our own, some have been denied this privilege before even knowing it.
+In a world where IVF and other fertility treatments are on the rise, so many of us are fighting to bear children.

 I recently shared with you that I have PCOS (Polycystic Ovary Syndrome).
 It’s a metabolic disorder that affects your hormones, insulin levels and subsequently in some cases, your fertility.
 For many women, it’s a relatively quiet condition, whispering its existence in seemingly harmless ways, which depending on the observer, can be dismissed as ‘normal’ or ‘nothing to worry about’.
 This includes; facial and body hair, irregular, absent or painful periods, acne and weight gain.
 Of course, there are more serious symptoms that may be lying beneath; depression, infertility and insulin resistance that can lead to diabetes.

 I suspect that I’d been living with PCOS for more than sixteen years before I was finally diagnosed with it six years ago.
 I knew since the age of twenty that something wasn’t quite right with my body, after noticing excess facial and body hair growing at age sixteen.
 It was a tell-tale sign of a hormonal imbalance, which was shrugged off as ‘normal’ and ‘nothing to worry about’ by many healthcare professionals.
 It took ten years and five different doctors to diagnose me with a condition that affects a significant number of women of childbearing age.
 I’m 33 years old now and blessed to be able to say that I’m a mother of a beautiful, healthy, adventurous and hilarious two-year-old boy.